 What about vitamins and minerals for good nutrition?
 Click here to find out about Supplements!

 Many illness syndromes in Chinese medicine occur because of diet – the wrong diet.
 For example, here are just a few, though many of them have other causes too.
 But too much of one food or an imbalanced diet, can produce, for example:

-Of course, many of these have similar causes in Western medicine but in the latter, it is purely the nutritional effect that is considered (unless your doctor believes all diseases can only be cured by medication, of course) and not the energetic effect of food.
+Of course, many of these have similar causes in Western medicine but in the latter, it is purely the nutritional effect that is considered (unless your doctor believes medication can cure all diseases, of course) and not the energetic effect of food.

 Food energies often work faster than their nutritional effects.